Sound technicians use technical knowledge and expertise to produce and manipulate the sound for performances and recordings

 Having a degree or HND in one of the following subjects may increase your chances of success:

 - acoustics and music

-- media technology and/or production;
+- media production/technology

 - technical theatre.